-As an organization that reports directly to the Board of Directors, the JT Group Compliance Committee deliberates on the status of the annual Compliance Action Plan's implementation; the establishment/revisions of compliance-related rules and the code of conduct; and matters relating to compliance of the entire JT Group in order to foster awareness and to ensure thorough compliance among employees.
-Chaired by the Chairperson of the Board, the committee consists mainly of outside members.
+From FY2024, the JT Group Compliance Committee will become a deliberative body responsible for the executive management and promotion of compliance for the entire JT Group, and will report on this work to the Board of Directors.
+In terms of changes to structure, the committee will be comprised of the President, and Chief Executive Officer, Executive Vice Presidents and outside expert, with the President and Chief Executive Officer serving as committee chair.
 The Company appoints an Executive Officer in charge of compliance who oversees the Legal and Compliance Division and strives to establish/promote a crossover system on a group-wide basis as well as to grasp the issues.
-The compliance Division in the Company, and corresponding departments in subsidiaries) distribute materials including the "JT Group Code of Conduct," which explains the code of conduct to

-Directors and employees of the Company as well as Directors, employees and others of subsidiaries (Directors, employees and others of the Company and subsidiaries hereinafter collectively called Directors and employees).
-The compliance promotion departments also work on enhancing the effectiveness of the compliance system by enlightening Directors and employees about compliance through training and other programs.
-In 2022, the JT Group Compliance Committee met three times with a 100% attendance rate.
+Furthermore, the divisional compliance committees established within corporate and business divisions autonomously deliberate compliance-related matters within their jurisdictions.
+The JT Group Compliance Committee, meanwhile, in addition to grasping and deliberating initiatives for the entire JT Group, strengthens ties with the Board of Directors through ample reporting to the Board.
+Through this framework, we strive for robust and enhanced JT Group compliance in terms of both supervision and promotion.
+The compliance promotion departments of the Company and its subsidiaries (namely, the Legal and Compliance Division in the Company, and corresponding departments in subsidiaries) distribute compliance codes of conduct for every department through their respective departments and organizations to drive awareness among the Directors and employees of the Company, as well as the Directors, employees and others of subsidiaries (Directors, employees and others of the Company and subsidiaries hereinafter collectively called "Directors and employees").
+The compliance promotion departments also work on enhancing the effectiveness of compliance through awareness-raising activities by enlightening Directors and employees about compliance through training and other programs.
+In 2023, under the previous compliance system, the JT Group Compliance Committee met three times with a 100% attendance rate.

 The Company has adopted the Audit & Supervisory Board system.
-The Audit & Supervisory Board members (Audit & Supervisory Board, Audit & Supervisory Board Member's Office, and the manager of the Audit & Supervisory Board Member's hereinafter collectively called Audit & Supervisory Board members) assertively exercise its authority as an independent body entrusted by shareholders, including attending and speaking at the Board of Directors meetings and other important meetings as well as actively inspecting business sites.
+The Audit & Supervisory Board members (Audit & Supervisory Board, Audit & Supervisory Board Member's Office, and the Vice President of the Audit & Supervisory Board Member's Office hereinafter collectively called Audit & Supervisory Board members) assertively exercise its authority as an independent body entrusted by shareholders, including attending and speaking at the Board of Directors meetings and other important meetings as well as actively inspecting business sites.
 In addition, they also conduct audits appropriately from an objective viewpoint in accordance with the characteristics of the duties of the outside/standing Audit & Supervisory Board members.
 The Audit & Supervisory Board members strive to ensure sound and sustainable growth of the Company and to maintain/enhance the public's trust by overseeing the performance of duties by the Directors and Executive Officers.

 The Audit & Supervisory Board, which meets as necessary, is composed of members with abundant experiences in the fields of management, law, finance, accounting and others.
-The standing Audit & Supervisory Board member, Mr. Hideaki Kashiwakura, is eligible as an Audit & Supervisory Board member as he has served as General Manager of the Accounting Department, Vice President of the M&S Management Department of Tobacco business division, Deputy Chief Financial Officer, and President of subsidiary JT Business Com Co., Ltd., and has extensive experience and wide-ranging knowledge incorporate management and business development, financial accounting, and domestic and international business operations.
-Another standing Audit & Supervisory Board member, Mr. Tsutomu Hashimoto, has served as the chairperson of the Audit & Supervisory Board, and has extensive experience and wide-ranging knowledge in areas such as risk management and information security cultivated through audits conducted in Japan and overseas.
-Both individuals have been appointed at the 38th Annual General Meeting scheduled for March 24, 2023.
-In 2022, the Audit & Supervisory Board convened fifteen times with a 100% attendance rate.
+The standing Audit & Supervisory Board member, Mr. Hideaki Kashiwakura, is eligible as an Audit & Supervisory Board member as he has served as General Manager of the Accounting Department, Vice President of the M&S Management Department of Tobacco business division, Deputy Chief Financial Officer, and President of subsidiary JT Business Com Co., Ltd., and has extensive experience and wide-ranging knowledge of incorporate management and business development, financial accounting, and domestic and international business operations.
+Another standing Audit & Supervisory Board member, Mr. Tsutomu Hashimoto, has served as the Vice President of the Internal Audit Division, and has extensive experience and wide-ranging knowledge in areas such as risk management and information security cultivated through audits conducted in Japan and overseas.
+In 2023, the Audit & Supervisory Board convened 14 times with a 100% attendance rate.